Australian golden whistler: Description

 The male has a bright yellow underside and nape, olive-green back and wings, a black head and chest-band, and a white throat.
 A notable exception is the Norfolk golden whistler (P. p. xanthoprocta) where the plumage of the male is female-like.
 In Australia females are overall dull brownish-grey, though some have yellowish undertail coverts.
 Both sexes have a black bill, dark legs and red-brown eyes.
+For subspecies P. p. contempta, the Lord Howe golden whistler, the male is similar to the male of the nominate race but has a duller yellow below which is slightly tinged with olive.
+The base of the tail is olive.
+For subspecies P. p. xanthoprocta, the Norfolk golden whistler, the male is similar in appearance to the female of the nominate race but the upperparts are more olive and the lower breast and belly are paler yellow.

 Australian golden whistlers have a strong, musical voice.

 Distribution and habitat

 The Australian golden whistler can be found in almost any wooded habitat, especially dense forests.
 It eats berries, insects, spiders, and other small arthropods.
 They usually feed alone and obtain food from the lower to middle tree level, or they may alternatively take part in mixed-species feeding flocks.

 Behaviour

 This species breeds between September and January.
 Male and female both work on the nest, which is a shallow bowl made of twigs, grass, and bark, and bound together with spider web.
 Only one brood is raised per season and both birds share incubation and care of young.
 Eggs hatch 15 days after they are laid and the young leave the nest after 12 days.